NyamekyeOCR/OCR-NMT/README.md

-# Nyamekye.
-Neural Machine Translation on Scene Text
+# Neural Machine Translation on Scene Text
+- Upload an image, it detects and translates the text in it to different languages
+- Scene text recognition system was implemented and deployed using [EasyOCR library](https://github.com/JaidedAI/EasyOCR)
+- Neural machine translation system was trained and deployed with  [huggingface transformers](https://github.com/huggingface/transformers)

 ## How to run code